6 Reasons Why Your Aircon Condenser Is Vibrating And Noisy When Running

 How much noise should the air conditioner make?

 Noise generated by the air conditioner is a sensitive topic and you also need to consider it before you install any air conditioner unit.
 An exterior air conditioner unit must have a label stating the maximum noise it can produce.
-Noise in the air conditioning units reduces with distance and you can also prevent its spread with the use of a fence or a barrier.
+Noise in the air conditioning units reduces with distance and you can also prevent its spread with a fence or a barrier.

 What determines the amount of noise?

-The pad mounted out units will make more noise compared to all other units and even when new.
-Their work is to cool and also heat a large area and therefore the producer will make them in large sizes.
-Trying to reduce the noise with some sound proof materials may not work and you should consider setting up a barrier or a fence.
-If the system is roof mounted, ensure that there are enough sound proof pads beneath them to reduce the vibrations which the system may transmit into the ceiling.
 For the attic systems, its better to hang them from vibration mounts rather than setting them on the pads to reduce the amount of noise they produce.
-If the system has belts to run the system fans, problems may arise due to aging and wearing of the various assemblies and the bearing blocks.
+If the system has belts to run the system fans, problems may arise due to the aging and wearing of the various assemblies and the bearing blocks.
 Quiet units may continuously become noisier due to aging as loose parts will begin to produce sound.

 Open chat